Eua Sunthornsanan: Career

-Eua published his first written song, Yod Teok Tonk Surk, at the age of 20, and it was played in the musical comedy of Mea Ruen, where his unique voice and instrumental talent were discovered.
+Eua published his first written song, “Yod Teong Tonk Lom”, at the age of 20, and it was played in the musical comedy of Mea Ruen, where his unique voice and instrumental talent were discovered.
 At the time, he was working as a civil servant for the now-defunct Performance Department.
 He was receiving 20 baht per month for playing in the Big Band.
 He also worked at the Fine Art Department, and performed at many important events.